engrtosin/EduRELate/README.md

   * User can specify their role.
 * There should be persistence in logged in user
 * User can logout
+* User can login with Google
 * User can see all friends and groups in people screen.
 * User can send messages to people.
 * User can reply to a message
-  * User can double tap to reply to a message.
 * User can like a message.
 * Users can create new groups.
 * A group owner can invite a user